Ashrith4217/local-biz-boost-dashboard/README.md

 ```

 ### Components
-All components use the design system and can be customized via:
+All components used the design system and customized via:
 - Tailwind classes using semantic tokens
 - Component variants in shadcn/ui components
 - CSS custom properties